miraj00/Dream-Home/README.md

   <br/>

-This application is designed to help any ecommerce company , with table data organization and search response.
+This application is designed to help and connect all home buyers to their dream house any where they prefer.

   <br/>
   <br/>